 I think this cultivar is Lincoln, but I’ll have to check the notes.

-Virginia bluebells against some kind of azalea.
+English bluebells against some kind of azalea.
 By the way.
 Did a bunch of hardwood/rooting cutting rooting trials: Mulberry, black locust, and Osage orange.
 So far, only the hardwood black locust have rooted.
 Everything else appears to be dead.

 The wild lilac.
 My favorite.